To define the name and address of the sender which will appear in the header of messages sent, click the From link.

 This window lets you enter all the information required to create the email message headers.
 This information can be personalized.
 To do this, use the buttons to the right of the input fields to insert personalization fields.

 To find out how to insert and use personalization fields, refer to About personalization section.

-In the context of the checks implemented by Internet Access Providers (ISPs) to combat unsolicited email (spam), Adobe recommends creating email accounts that correspond to the addresses specified for deliveries and replies.
-Check with your messaging system administrator.
+To avoid deliverability issues, the email accounts that correspond to the addresses specified for deliveries and replies must exist and must be monitored.
+Check with your system administrator.